What is the challenge?

 Municipal wastewater treatment plants, which often have difficulty removing drug residues from sewage, are also expected to benefit from the programme.

 The Mistra TerraClean consortium consists of several universities and research institutes.
-These include KTH Royal Institute of Technology, Stockholm University, Uppsala University, Swetox – Academic Research Centre for Chemicals, Health and Environment, IVL Swedish Environmental Research Institute, RISE Research Institutes of Sweden, and SwedNanoTech, an umbrella organisation for the Swedish nanotechnology sector.
+These include KTH Royal Institute of Technology, Stockholm University, Uppsala University, Swetox – Academic Research Centre for Chemicals, Health and Environment, IVL Swedish Environmental Research Institute, RISE Research Institutes of Sweden, and Innovation and Chemical Industries in Sweden, IKEM.
 The consortium also includes a number of companies.